kmehltretter82/frama-c-linux/KERNEL.md

 does not model concurrency or architecture side effects outside the selected path.

+The first fresh ARM64 KVM audit against Linux `388b607d107c` produced five high-confidence current candidates, each surviving three independent adversarial review passes.
+One root cause occurs in both `guest.c` and `mmu.c`:

+1. `kvm_vm_ioctl_mte_copy_tags()` holds the one-shot MTE initialization state across `mte_copy_tags_from_user()`.
+A userspace fault can wait for `mmap_lock` while a concurrent `mprotect(PROT_MTE)` holds that lock and waits for tagged-state publication, forming an ABBA deadlock.
+2. A base-page tag import, and separately a base-page-sized stage-2 sanitization, can publish a multi-page hugetlb folio as fully tagged while untouched subpages retain stale allocation tags.
+3. Reading tags from a fresh hugetlb folio can fall through to `page_mte_tagged()`, whose debug check rejects hugetlb pages; with `panic_on_warn`, a valid ioctl can panic the host.
+4. `__kvm_arm_vcpu_set_events()` can commit an external abort before rejecting invalid SError fields, so an ioctl returning `-EINVAL` has already changed architectural vCPU state.
+5. The first SMCCC filter insertion treats its documented, recoverable `-ENOMEM` result as `WARN_ON_ONCE`; `panic_on_warn` turns allocation pressure into a host panic.

+The downstream MTE rule automates the first candidate.
+It performs a narrow intraprocedural CFG analysis over all typed definitions and reports exactly one faultable access in the complete pinned `guest.c`: the live call in `kvm_vm_ioctl_mte_copy_tags()`.
+The translation unit contains 160 defined functions; Eva analyzes only the trivial scan entry because checker coverage is AST-wide rather than Eva-reachability-based.
+A reduced Eva model separately marks the hugetlb folio-wide validity assertion invalid before whole-folio initialization and valid in a synthetic repaired control.

+These are source-level findings, not yet accepted upstream defects.
+The relevant code was unchanged in upstream commit `548e7bcd0c54` on 2026-08-28, and focused public searches found no existing report or fix.
+Runtime reproducers, architecture testing, maintainer review, and minimal Linux patches remain before closure.

 The next candidates are:

 1. lock and execution-context mistakes, including sleeping in atomic context;